 It is important that students with disabilities understand their rights and responsibilities as they transition to college.
 Please refer to the resources from LD Online for information about the differences between high school and college disability support.

 Since Stetson University is a private university, we fall under Title III of the Americans with Disabilities Act; public universities fall under Title II.
 For more information, please see the Department of Education's Students with Disabilities Preparing for Postsecondary Education page.

 Your Rights and Responsibilities

-- Reasonable accommodations based on documentation, strengths, academic program and evaluator's recommendations; and
+- Reasonable accommodations based on documentation, barriers, academic program and evaluator's recommendations

 - Appropriate confidentiality regarding their disability.

 - Meet the university's qualifications and maintain the essential standards for programs, courses, services and activities

 - Disclose information related to your disability in a timely manner for the purpose of accommodations, preferably before the start of each semester or within two weeks of the start of each semester